Stress is actually a state of emotional tension or strain which occurs when we feel that we cannot cope with pressure.

-Everyday things which lead to stress are:
+Everyday things that lead to stress are:

-People that have diabetes and who are under stress on a regular basis are actually more likely to experience poor control over their blood glucose.
+Those that have diabetes and who are under stress on a regular basis are actually more likely to experience poor control over their blood glucose.
 One reason is that stress hormones like cortisol actually increase the amount of sugar in the blood.

-For instance, they might begin to ignore their blood glucose levels or forget to check them, or even adopt poor lifestyle habits, like eating processed and junk foods, smoking, drinking alcohol and exercising less.
+For instance, they might begin to ignore their blood glucose levels or forget to check them, or even adopt poor lifestyle habits, like eating processed and junk foods, smoking, drinking alcohol, and exercising less.

 Rate the stress level on a scale of 1-10.
 One will indicate the lowest level of stress, and 10 will indicate the highest.
-Make sure to keep a record of your stress level in a logbook.
+Make sure to keep a record of the stress level in a logbook.